 The date the withdrawal notification is received shall be the date used in determining the refund of fees, if applicable, in accordance with the Refund Policy.

 A student who does not officially withdraw due to extenuating circumstances may submit a university enrollment dispute.
 Enrollment disputes must be submitted online within 30 days after the end of the term/semester in dispute.
 To submit a dispute, students must complete the appropriate form.
 No adjustments to tuition and fees or financial aid will be made until the dispute is researched and either approved or denied.
 No enrollment disputes will be considered after 30 days from the end of the term/semester in which the students intended withdrawal.
 Decisions will be made within 10 business days and students will receive notification via an email sent to the email address provided on the dispute form.
 The student must present supporting documentation that demonstrates serious and compelling reasons justifying the withdrawal and extenuating circumstances justifying its retroactive nature.

 See additional sections for more information regarding withdrawals.

 If a student drops a course after the add/drop period has ended, the process is referred to as a course withdrawal.
 Students may withdraw from a course by completing a Course Withdrawal Form with Student Academic & Financial Services or Online Student Services.
 A grade of W will be issued for each withdrawn course and recorded on the transcript as attempted credits.
 This grade is not calculated in the grade point average.
-A student who remains enrolled in 1 or more courses in the term will not be eligible for a tuition credit.
-Students who withdraw from all courses will be withdrawn from the term and are subject to the Term/University Withdrawal Policy.
+A student who remains enrolled in 1 or more courses in the term/semester will not be eligible for a tuition credit.
+Students who withdraw from all courses will be withdrawn from the university and are subject to the University Withdrawal Policy.